OCLC/ALISE Library & Information Science Research Grant Program (LISRGP)

 Submit proposals in PDF (preferred) or MS Word.
 See www.oclc.org/research/grants/call.html (this page) for details.

 - Scan paper documents and convert digital files as necessary.

 - Submit proposals in PDF or MS Word.

 - Verify the completeness of your application by using the checkboxes on the online submission form.

 - Recall that applications must not exceed 20 pages, including cover page, proposal, budget and any supporting materials.

 - Attach the following items to the online checklist page:

 - Submit your application electronically by clicking the button at the bottom of the checklist.

 About the sponsors

 Founded in 1967, OCLC is a nonprofit, membership, computer library service and research organization dedicated to the public purposes of furthering access to the world’s information and reducing information costs.
-More than 70,000 libraries in 170 countries and territories around the world have used OCLC services.
-OCLC and its worldwide member libraries cooperatively produce and maintain WorldCat, the world’s largest library catalog, with information on more than 2 billion items in libraries around the world.
-The new OCLC WorldShare™ vision includes a Web-based platform for collective innovation with shared services, integrated applications and streamlined library workflows.
-OCLC is headquartered in Dublin, Ohio, USA with over a dozen additional locations in North America, Europe, and the Asia/Pacific region.
+More than 72,000 libraries in 170 countries and territories around the world have used OCLC services for cataloging, reference, resource sharing, eContent, preservation, library management and Web services.
+OCLC and its worldwide member libraries cooperatively produce and maintain WorldCat, making it the world’s largest and richest database of bibliographic information.
+OCLC publishes the Dewey Decimal Classification system, the most widely used library classification system in the world.
+OCLC is headquartered in Dublin, Ohio, USA and has over 1200 employees worldwide.
 For more information visit http://www.oclc.org/.